-First, what is the minimum medical loss ratio, or MLR?
+First, what is the commercial minimum medical loss ratio, or MLR?
 It’s part of the Affordable Care Act (ACA), also known as health care reform.
-The MLR requirements set minimum percentages of premium dollars that health plans must spend on health care (medical costs and activities that improve health care quality improvement).
+The MLR requirements set minimum percentages of premium dollars that health plans must spend on health care (medical costs and activities that improve health care quality).
 Let’s see how it works.

 To calculate the minimum MLRs, we start with premiums.
 Premiums are what employers or group policyholders and individual members pay us for their health insurance.
 Then we determine how much of the premium dollars are spent on actual health care.